 MYL Annual Meeting 2019 in New York

 On the occasion of the 10-year anniversary of the Munich Young Leaders (MYL) programme and the opening of the 74th United Nations General Assembly the Munich Young Leaders Alumni have gathered in New York City from 19 to 21 September 2019.
 About 90 Munich Young Leaders Alumni from Europe, Asia, Africa and the United States met to discuss the future of multilateralism and current issues of foreign and security politics.

 At the opening of this event, the new publication „Multilateralism is Dead.
 Long Live Multilateralism!“ was launched at the United Nations (UN) Headquarters.
 Over the past few years, multilateralism has been deemed under attack.
 Yet, there are numerous instances and areas where multilateral cooperation continues to work successfully.
 In the publication, a joint project with the Munich Security Conference, the Munich Young Leaders present some of these multilateral best practices.

-For three days, the experts from governments, parliaments, think tanks, media and business discussed current foreign affairs and security challenges with senior political experts and policy makers such as former Foreign Secretary of State, Henry Kissinger, United Nations Under-Secretary-General Rosemary DiCarlo, María Fernanda Espinosa Garcés, former President of the United Nations General Assembly, and former Australian Prime Minister Kevin Rudd.
+For three days, the experts from governments, parliaments, think tanks, media and business discussed current foreign affairs and security challenges with senior political experts and policy makers such as former Secretary of State Henry Kissinger, United Nations Under-Secretary-General Rosemary DiCarlo, María Fernanda Espinosa Garcés, former President of the United Nations General Assembly, and former Australian Prime Minister Kevin Rudd.